The history of plant-based medicine.

 The first step is to talk to your doctor who will conduct a full medical and mental health assessment.
 It’s here you can discuss any past or existing treatment plans or medicine you take.

-Depending on your condition, your doctor will conduct further research regarding the use of plant medicine and its effects.
-A doctor may only prescribe plant medicine if you meet eligibility requirements, which include your current condition, past and existing treatment plans, and risk factors.
+Depending on your condition, your doctor will conduct further research regarding the use of unapproved therapeutic goods and their effects.
+A doctor may only prescribe unapproved therapeutic goods if you meet eligibility requirements, which include your current condition, past and existing treatment plans, and risk factors.

-Should a plant medicine treatment plan be suitable for your condition, your doctor will need to apply for approval from the TGA.
+Should unapproved therapeutic goods be suitable for your condition, your doctor will need to apply for approval from the TGA.
 This process can take several days.
 More information about the approval process is available here.

 Once approved, your doctor will be able to write a prescription for a suitable product.
 You’ll receive your approval and prescription which can be taken to a pharmacy that can order your prescribed product.